Colorado Highways:

 Colorado Tolling Enterprise Tollways

 During its 2002 session, the Colorado Legislature created the Colorado Tolling Enterprise (CTE) as part of CDOT.
-The CTE law (C.R.S.
-43-4-801) empowers the enterprise to finance, construct, operate and maintain highway facilities in Colorado and have tolls on those facilities.
+The CTE law empowered the enterprise to finance, construct, operate and maintain highway facilities in Colorado and have tolls on those facilities.
 The facilities that CTE builds and places tolls on can be either in existing corridors or in new corridors.
 However, any improvements to an existing corridor cannot result in new tolls on presently free, general purpose lanes.
-CTE is governed by a board elected by the Colorado Transportation Commission.
+CTE was governed by a board elected by the Colorado Transportation Commission.

-CTE only began operations in Fall 2002 and so as of yet is not barging ahead with constructing any tollways.
-The one major project CTE has completed is the coversion of the north Denver I-25 HOV lanes to HOT lanes, launched on June 2, 2006.
+The one major project CTE completed is the coversion of the north Denver I-25 HOV lanes to HOT lanes, launched on June 2, 2006.
 The "I-25 Express Lanes" are two barrier-separated lanes than run from 20th Street north to US 36.
 The lanes run south in the morning and north in the evening.
 The lanes are free for HOVs and toll for single occupancy vehicles.
 Paying a toll requires an ExpressToll transponder.
 The toll is variable depending on the time of day.

-The one other project on CTE's radar is the remainder of Denver's beltway from Golden to US 36/Interlocken, referred to as the Northwest Corridor.
-Some of the cities and counties involved were going to form a Public Highway Authority to build the Northwest Corridor, but CTE has taken it under its wing.
-CTE will conduct an environmental study and then potentially build the tollway.
+The one other project that CTE undertook was the remainder of Denver's beltway from Golden to US 36/Interlocken, referred to as the Northwest Corridor.
+Some of the cities and counties involved were going to form a Public Highway Authority to build the Northwest Corridor, but CTE took it under its wing in 2003.
+CTE attempted to conduct an environmental study, with initially the idea being CTE would build a tollway if that was the preferred alternative.
+However, in June 2008 CDOT threw in the towel on the study.
+Due to lack of future funding and the inability of those involved to reach consensus, the study was halted.

 In January 2005 the board was presented with these findings showing the financial feasibility of potential toll corridors: